NinVoido/spotify-vpn/doc/man-sections/generic-options.rst

   peer uses ``--dev tun`` while the other peer uses ``--dev tap``.

-  Use of this option is discouraged, but is provided as a temporary fix in situations where a recent version of OpenVPN must connect to an old version.
+  Use of this option is discouraged, but is provided as a temporary fix in situations where a recent version of spotify must connect to an old version.

 --engine engine-name